priyanshprajapat/typing-djs-bot/README.md

 1. Fork this project into your replit account.
 2. Create a secret and name with key TOKEN and secret your bot token.
 3. run your repl.
-4. To make it run 24/7 create a account on [Uptime Robots](https://uptimerobots.com)
+4. To make it run 24/7 create a account on [Better Uptime](https://betterstack.com/better-uptime)
 5. Create a monitor and choose https in monitor type and put your repl url in the monitor url sector and save it
 6. All done 👍